prevostc/IsThisADeepFake.js/README.md

     - use pure components when appropriate
     - Refactor ugly React code
     - Do not use style={{...}}
+    - Use SSR to get a better lighthouse score

 # Create React App Documentation